Shuvomoy/blog/_posts/2020-04-25-Life-of-Egon-Balas.md

-Let me end this a blog with an excerpt from the final chapter of his book, which I find very meaningful and inspiring in the context of my own life:
+Let me end this blog with an excerpt from the final chapter of Will to Freedom, which I find very meaningful and inspiring in the context of my own life: